-B.4. the past year, HACA staff and the staff of our subsidiaries have attended programs and workshops to deepen understanding with fair housing rules and procedures, as well as the rules and guidance related to Section 3 opportunities for public housing residents and rental assistance clients.
+HACA is committed to full compliance with federal, state and local fair housing laws and ordinances.
+Over the past year, HACA staff and the staff of our subsidiaries have attended programs and workshops to deepen understanding with fair housing rules and procedures, as well as the rules and guidance related to Section 3 opportunities for public housing residents and rental assistance clients.

 With the issuance of HUD's new Affirmatively Furthering Fair Housing Rule, HACA has formed a committee that is working with the City of Austin and Travis County in their development of HUD's new Assessment of Fair Housing (AFH) to be completed by October 2019.
 Through this joint effort, HACA seeks to ensure fair housing compliance, equal access and equal opportunity throughout our community.
-Through future efforts to implement the results of the AFH, HACA commits to the goal of ensuring a policy framework that creates meaningful choice and opportunity for "all types of housing for all types of people in all parts of Austin." (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
+Through future efforts to implement the results of the AFH, HACA commits to the goal of ensuring a policy framework that creates meaningful choice and opportunity for "all types of housing for all types of people in all parts of Austin."

+Most Recent Fiscal Year Audit

+(a) Were e there any findings in the most recent FY Audit?

+Y N

+4.)
+TC 1 1 1

+(b) If ves. please describe:

+Other Document and/or Certification Requirements.
 C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.2 Civil Rights Certification.
 Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-C.3 Resident Advisory Board (RAB) Comments.
 C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
 HACA held a meeting with the Citywide Advisory Board to present the draft 2016/17 PHA plan at the November 8, 2016 Citywide Advisory Board meeting.
 See attachment C.3.
-A planned Public Hearing will be held on June 13, 2017 for the proposed revision to the 2017 Annual Plan to include disposition of Lot2 of Meadowbrook Courts.
-Y N \[\bigcircline{\text{V}} \text{N} \igcircline{\text{C}} \] C.3 (a) Did the RAB(s) provide comments to the PHA Plan?
-HACA held a meeting with the Citywide Advisory Board to present the draft 2016/17 PHA plan at the November 8, 2016 Citywide Advisory Board meeting.
-See attachment C.3.
-A planned Public Hearing will be held on June 13, 2017 for the proposed revision to the 2017 Annual Plan to include disposition of Lot2 of Meadowbrook Courts.
-Y N C.3 (a) Did the RAB(s) provide comments to the PHA Plan?
-HACA held a meeting with the Citywide Advisory Board to present the draft 2016/17 PHA plan at the November 8, 2016 Citywide Advisory Board meeting.
-See attachment C.3.
-A planned Public Hearing will be held on June 13, 2017 for the proposed revision to the 2017 Annual Plan to include disposition of Lot2 of Meadowbrook Courts.
+A planned Public Hearing was held on June 13, 2017 for the proposed revision to the 2017 Annual Plan to include disposition of Lot2 of Meadowbrook Courts.
+A planned Public Hearing was held on July 11, 2017 for the proposed revisions to the 2017 Annual Plan, the Admissions and Continued Occupancy Policy and the Housing Choice Voucher (Section 8) Administrative Plan for the changes required by the Violence Against Women Act and other policies that govern Eligibility, Selection and Admissions to both programs.
 Y N If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a

-D Statement of Capital Improvements.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+C.4 Certification by State or Local Officials.
+Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+D Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
 See HUD Form 50075.2 approved by HUD on 04/01/2016.
 E.1 RAD Choice Mobility